Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition

 \subsection{Conclusion}

 In this paper, we explore the use of Stable Diffusion for facial expression recognition (FER) and introduce the Emotion Diffusion Classifier (EmoDC).
 To enhance its performance, we begin with discrepancy training, which encourages accurate noise prediction conditioned on positive class descriptions while amplifying noise-prediction errors for negative class descriptions.
 Building on this approach, we propose margin-based discrepancy training, which enforces a minimum margin between the noise-prediction errors for positive and negative image-text pairs.
 However, a fixed margin cannot adapt to sample-specific noise-prediction difficulty.
 To address this limitation, we develop adaptive margin discrepancy training (AMDiT), which leverages dynamic margins for training tailored to each sample.
 Experimental results demonstrate that AMDiT significantly improves accuracy across four FER datasets—RAF-DB\_B, RAF-DB\_C, SFEW-2.0, and AffectNet.
-AMDiT achieves superior accuracy and reduces the accuracy gap between 1-step and multi-step evaluations, accelerating the inference process.
-Moreover, it enhances the robustness of EmoDC under noise and blur conditions and improves cross-dataset performance, outperforming state-of-the-art discriminative classifiers.
+AMDiT not only achieves superior accuracy but also reduces the accuracy gap between 1-step and multi-step evaluations, accelerating the inference process.
+Moreover, it enhances the robustness of EmoDC against noise, blur, and adversarial attacks, while simultaneously improving cross-dataset generalization to outperform state-of-the-art discriminative classifiers.